-Welcome to my website!
-It is an honor and privilege to represent House District 82, which includes Noble County and small portions of LaGrange, Elkhart, Whitley and Allen counties in northeastern Indiana.
+I am humbled to serve House District 82, which includes Noble County and small portions of LaGrange, Elkhart, Whitley and Allen counties in northeastern Indiana.

-My website has been designed to give you information on our district, issues I am working on, and assist you in navigating state government.
+My website provides information on our district, issues I am working on and helpful state resources.

-Your thoughts and opinions are very important to me, and I encourage you to contact me with any questions or concerns you may have.
+Your thoughts and opinions are very important to me, and I encourage you to contact me with any questions or ideas you may have.

 House District 82

-House District 82: Includes portions of Allen, Elkhart, LaGrange, Whitley and all of Noble County
+House District 82: Includes portions of Allen, Elkhart, LaGrange and Whitley counties, and all of Noble County

-Occupation: Retired from automotive manufacturing; design engineering and management
+Occupation: Previously worked in automotive manufacturing; design engineering and management

-He has spent 30 years in local government.
-He was on the Rome City Town Council for 27 years, served as a Noble County commissioner for the past three years, and has been on a number of boards, commissions and committees throughout the county.
-Dave has always strived to work for his constituents by maintaining fiscal responsibility, smaller government, and greater local control.
+Abbott served Noble County for 30 years in various local government positions.
+He was on the Rome City Town Council for 27 years, served as a Noble County commissioner for three years; and has been on a number of boards, commissions and committees throughout the county.
+Abbott strives to work for his constituents by maintaining fiscal responsibility, smaller government and greater local control.

 House District 82 includes Noble County and small portions of LaGrange, Elkhart, Whitley and Allen counties in northeastern Indiana.